Visual Basic for Applications: Development

-As of July 1, 2007, Microsoft no longer offers VBA distribution licenses to new customers.
-Microsoft intended to add .NET-based languages to the current version of VBA ever since the release of the .NET Framework, of which versions 1.0 and 1.1 included a scripting runtime technology named Script for the .NET Framework.
-Visual Studio .NET 2002 and 2003 SDK contained a separate scripting IDE called Visual Studio for Applications (VSA) that supported VB.NET.
-One of its significant features was that the interfaces to the technology were available via Active Scripting (VBScript and JScript), allowing even .NET-unaware applications to be scripted via .NET languages.
-However, VSA was deprecated in version 2.0 of the .NET Framework, leaving no clear upgrade path for applications desiring Active Scripting support (although "scripts" can be created in C#, VBScript, and other .NET languages, which can be compiled and executed at run-time via libraries installed as part of the standard .NET runtime).
+In MS Office

 Microsoft dropped VBA support for Microsoft Office 2008 for Mac.
 VBA was restored in Microsoft Office for Mac 2011.
 Microsoft said that it has no plan to remove VBA from the Windows version of Office.

 With Office 2010, Microsoft introduced VBA7, which contains a true pointer data type: LongPtr.
 This allows referencing 64-bit address space.
 The 64-bit install of Office 2010 does not support common controls of MSComCtl (TabStrip, Toolbar, StatusBar, ProgressBar, TreeView, ListViews, ImageList, Slider, ImageComboBox) or MSComCt2 (Animation, UpDown, MonthView, DateTimePicker, FlatScrollBar), so legacy 32-bit code ported to 64-bit VBA code that depends on these common controls will not function.
 This did not affect the 32-bit version Office 2010.
 Microsoft eventually released a 64-bit version of MSComCtl with the July 27th, 2017 update to Office 2016.

+Third-party integration

+Microsoft intended to add .NET-based languages to the current version of VBA ever since the release of the .NET Framework, of which versions 1.0 and 1.1 included a scripting runtime technology named Script for the .NET Framework.
+Visual Studio .NET 2002 and 2003 SDK contained a separate scripting IDE called Visual Studio for Applications (VSA) that supported VB.NET.
+One of its significant features was that the interfaces to the technology were available via Active Scripting (VBScript and JScript), allowing even .NET-unaware applications to be scripted via .NET languages.

+However, VSA was deprecated in version 2.0 of the .NET Framework, leaving no clear upgrade path for applications desiring Active Scripting support (although "scripts" can be created in C#, VBScript, and other .NET languages, which can be compiled and executed at run-time via libraries installed as part of the standard .NET runtime).
+As of July 1, 2007, Microsoft no longer offers VBA distribution licenses to new customers.